Woman's Hour: Format

 The bulk of the programme has always consisted of reports, interviews and debates on health, education, cultural and political topics aimed at women and mothers.
 However, until 2021 these occupied only the first 45 minutes of the hour.
 The final 15 minutes consisted of more lightweight entertainment, usually fiction, still broadly directed at women.
 Prior to 1998, this slot featured readings.
 From 1998 to 2021 it featured short-run drama serials, known initially as Woman's Hour Drama and later as 15 Minute Drama.
 One of the most popular of these was the recurring Ladies of Letters serial, starring Prunella Scales and Patricia Routledge.
 The drama slot was dropped in 2021, since when the full hour of Woman's Hour has been given over to reports and interviews etc.

 The always very specific subject for listeners' text, email, social media or WhatsApp messages to the programme is revealed at the start of the programme by the presenter.
 Listeners' messages are read out during the programme.

 Schedule

 Woman's Hour has been broadcast at 10 am Monday to Friday since James Boyle's revision of the Radio 4 schedules in April 1998.

+Move from afternoon to mid-morning

+In late November 1990, Michael Green, controller of Radio 4, announced that it would be moved to 10:30 am, from 16 September 1991.
+The content and presenters would stay the same, but the programme title would possibly change.
+Radio 4 had most listeners in the morning, around 2m, but by mid-morning, this decreased.
+Documentaries broadcast at this time were too heavyweight, for that time of day, with listeners wanting something lighter in content.
+During the day, at 2 pm, the number of television viewers overtake the number of radio listeners.

+To make way for the move to 10:30 am, Michael Green cancelled the 'Morning Story', of which six or seven a year were written by listeners.
+Duncan Minshull, editor of short stories, received around 120 short stories a week in the post, with around 40% from women.
+The 'Afternoon Play' would be moved from 3pm to 2pm.
+'Short Story' would be broadcast later in the afternoon, but no listeners would contribute to the content.

 Between September 1991 and April 1998 it was broadcast at 10:30 am, having previously gone out for many years in an early afternoon slot (2 pm).
 The programme's move to a morning slot was unpopular among some listeners who, for family or other reasons, work only in the morning.

-Michael Green, the then controller of Radio 4, made his decision the previous year and considered the elimination of the programme title.
+Weekends

 Weekend Woman's Hour is broadcast on Saturday afternoons at 4 pm, features highlights of the previous week introduced by one of the presenters and lasts almost an hour.
 Additionally, episodes are made available as a podcast following the broadcast of each programme.